-Evaluation cycle Evaluation Period Scope of Evaluation Evaluation Method Evaluation Content (Note 5) (Note 1) (Note 2) (Note 3) (Note 4) (Note 3) cycle Period Evaluation Method Evaluation Content (Note 5) The standards for the performance evaluation of the Board of Members include the following five aspects: 1.
+Evaluation cycle Evaluation Period Scope of Evaluation Evaluation Method Evaluation Content (Note 5) The evaluation is conducted at the end of each year in accordance with the procedures.
+Period (Note 2) 2023 Performance evaluation of the Board of Directors as a whole, individual directors, and functional committees Method (Note 4) The performance evaluation methods include internal self-evaluation of the Board of Directors and director self-evaluation.
+The standards for the performance evaluation of the Board of Members include the following five aspects: 1.
 The level of participation in the Company's operations.
 2. Increase in the quality of the Board of Directors' decisions.
 3. The composition and structure of the Board of Directors.
 4. The election and continuous education of directors.
 5. Internal control.
 The evaluation result is above standard The standards for the performance evaluation of individual director include the following six aspects: 1.
 Understanding of the Company's objectives and missions.
 2. Understanding of directors' responsibilities.
 3. Participation in the Company's operations.
 4. Internal relationship management and communication.
 5. Professional and continuous education of directors.
 6. Internal control.
 The evaluation result is above standard The standards for the performance evaluation of the functional committees include the following five aspects: 1.
 The level of participation in the Company's operations.
-2. Understanding of the functional committees' responsibilities.
+2. Understanding of the functional committees include the following five aspects: 1.
+The level of participation in the Company's operations.
+2. Understanding of the functional committees responsibilities.
 3. Increase in the quality of the functional committees' responsibilities.
 3. Increase in the quality of the functional committees' decisions.
 4. The composition and election of the members of the functional committees.
 5. Internal control.
-Note 1: Fill in the The evaluation result is above standard
+The evaluation result is above standard

-Note 1: Fill in the evaluation cycle of the Board of Directors.
-For example: once a year.

-- Note 2: Fill in the period covered by the evaluation covered by the Board of Directors.
-For example: The performance evaluation of the Board of Directors from January 1, 2021 to December 31, 2021. - Note 3: The scope of the evaluation includes the performance evaluation of the Board of Directors, individual board members and functional committees. - Note 4: The performance evaluation methods include internal self-evaluation of the Board of Directors, self-evaluation and peer evaluation of the directors, the appointment of external professional institutions or experts, or other appropriate methods. - Note 5: The evaluation content includes at least the following items according to the evaluation scope: - (1) Performance evaluation of the Board of Directors: At least include the level of participation in the Company's operations, the quality of the Board of Directors' decisions, the composition and structure of the Board of Directors, the election and continuous education of directors, internal control, etc. - (2) Performance evaluation of individual directors: At least including the understanding of the Company's objectives and missions, directors' responsibilities, participation in the Company's operations, internal relationship management and communication, professional and continuous education of directors, internal control, etc. - (3) Performance evaluation of the functional committees: At least include the level of participation in the Company's operations, the quality of the functional committees' decisions, the composition and election of the members of the functional committees, internal control, etc.
+- Note 1: Fill in the evaluation cycle of the Board of Directors.
+For example: once a year. - Note 2: Fill in the period covered by the evaluation covered by the Board of Directors.
+For example: The performance evaluation of the Board of Directors from January 1, 2023 to December 31, 2023. - Note 3: The scope of the evaluation includes the performance evaluation of the Board of Directors, individual board members and functional committees. - Note 4: The performance evaluation methods include internal self-evaluation of the Board of Directors, self-evaluation and peer evaluation of the directors, the appointment of external professional institutions or experts, or other appropriate methods. - Note 5: The evaluation content includes at least the following items according to the evaluation scope: - (1) Performance evaluation of the Board of Directors: At least include the level of participation in the Company's operations, the quality of the Board of Directors' decisions, the composition and structure of the Board of Directors, the election and continuous education of directors, internal control, etc. - (2) Performance evaluation of individual directors: At least including the understanding of the Company's objectives and missions, directors' responsibilities, participation in the Company's operations, internal relationship management and communication, professional and continuous education of directors, internal control, etc. - (3) Performance evaluation of the functional committees: At least include the level of participation in the Company's operations, the quality of the functional committees' decisions, the composition and election of the members of the functional committees, internal control, etc.

-(IV) Audit committee operation information:
+(III) Audit committee operation information:

-The Audit Committee, comprising of all independent directors, was established on June 17, 2020 to replace the function of the supervisors.
-In 2021, the Audit Committee held 3 meetings (A).
+The Audit Committee, comprising of all independent directors, was established on June 19, 2023 to replace the function of the supervisors.
+In 2023, the Audit Committee held 6 meetings (A).
 The attendance records of independent directors are as follows: